reidpr/quac/doc-src/pipeline.rst

    * http://en.wikipedia.org/wiki/Percent-encoding
    * http://en.wikipedia.org/wiki/Wikipedia:Naming_conventions_%28technical_restrictions%29

-   This is done to make downstream processing easier and whilshoulde excluding a minimal set of articles.
+   This removes roughly half of the lines in the pageview files.
+It is done to make downstream processing easier while excluding a minimal set of articles.

 #.
 Articles with less than a threshold number of requests in a given month.
    The zero vector is inferred for such months.
 This avoids storing